-This book centers around one fundamental question: Is it possible to imagine a progressive sense of nation?
+This book centers on one fundamental question: is it possible to imagine a progressive sense of nation?
 Rooted in historic and contemporary social struggles, the chapters in this collection examine what a progressive sense of nation might look like, with authors exploring the theory and practice of the nation beyond nationalism.

 With its focus on nationalism, politics and social struggles, this book will be of great interest to students and scholars of political and social sciences.

 Table of Contents